 In its 1998 Senate Bill 697 Report to the Legislature, the Office of Statewide Health Planning and Development (OSHPD) reported on the first round of hospital community benefit reporting and presented recommendations for future community benefit planning and reporting.
 Overall, OSHPD found that the legislation encouraged hospitals to work collaboratively with community partners and provided a conducive framework for meaningful contributions by not-for-profit hospitals.

 OSHPD is the equivalent of the "public library" for private, non-profit hospitals' community benefit plans.
 The following units within OSHPD are involved in handling the plans and related issues:

 - Information Services Division / Accounting and Reporting Systems Section

 Receives the plans and conducts policy analysis on reporting issues.
 A draft Planners Guide is available to assist hospital staff in developing a community benefit plan.

 - Information Services Division / Healthcare Information Resource Center (HIRC)

 Handles public requests for copies of the community benefit plans.

 - Healthcare Workforce Development Division

-Responsible for working with the Healthcare Information Division in synthesizing information made available through the community needs assessment process and distributing it to local entities in their community capacity building efforts.
+Responsible for working with the Information Services Division in synthesizing information made available through the community needs assessment process and distributing it to local entities in their community capacity building efforts.